You are here

 What if I can speak a little bit of English?

 You still have the right to an interpreter.
 If you are more comfortable in your native language than in English, you have the right to an interpreter.
-You need to understand everything the worker says, and the worker needs to understand everything that you say.
+You need to understand everything the worker says.
+The worker needs to understand everything that you say.
 Otherwise, there might be problems with your case.

 How do I ask for an interpreter?